.

 • User acceptance testing (UAT) with real-world scenarios.

-• Load testing to simulate high-volume days.
+• Load testing to simulate high-volume processing days.

 Industry Insights: Is LIS Software Testing a Lost Art?